CU-ESIIL/management-practices-prevent-thresholds-innovation-summit-2025__17/docs/index.md

 ![Aerial view of irrigated rangelands and riparian buffers](assets/hero.jpg) [Raw photo location: hero.jpg](https://github.com/CU-ESIIL/management-practices-prevent-thresholds-innovation-summit-2025__17/blob/main/docs/assets/hero.jpg)

-**One sentence on impact:** We are going to use an LLM to identify the management actions that primarily take place following disturbances that facilitate fire, such as wind, drought, insect/path, and fire.
+**One sentence on impact:** Using the ICS database we are identifying whether ecological disturbances have overlapped in the U.S. and if there are intervention straetegies that can mitigate the impacts of linked disturabnce.

 **[Sprint brief](assets/Seven%20ways%20to%20measure%20fire%20polygon%20velocity-4.pdf) · [View shared code](https://github.com/CU-ESIIL/management-practices-prevent-thresholds-innovation-summit-2025__17/blob/main/code/single_hull_demo.py) · [Explore data](https://github.com/CU-ESIIL/management-practices-prevent-thresholds-innovation-summit-2025__17/blob/main/code/prism_quicklook.py)**